MicrosoftDocs/sdk-api/sdk-api-src/content/_webauthn/index.md

 ## -description

-Overview of the WebAuthn API technology, which provides Win32 apps with APIs for communicating to Windows Hello and external security keys as part of WebAuthn and CTAP specifications.
+Overview of the WebAuthn technology, which provides Win32 apps with APIs for communicating to Windows Hello and external security keys as part of WebAuthn and CTAP specifications.

-To develop WebAuthn API, you need these headers:
+To develop with the WebAuthn API, you need these headers:

 - [webauthn.h](../webauthn/index.md)